We are always looking for people who share our values, the desire to work in a team and the passion to face new challenges every day.

 This chat should help us understand whether we would like to work together and meet daily in a work context.

 In this phase there are no specific questions: we avoid formalities, we talk about a bit of everything and see how we feel about each other.
+We will also discuss some of the answers you gave in the aptitude questionnaire.

 Some advice for the chat: